vinaypalakkode/Road-Crack-Detection/Ground-Plane-Mask/gp-mask-engine/README.md

-TO DO: use opencv based image read and write
+TO DO: to choose the required contour